 # OX Runtime Sensor

-Runtime Sensor is an OX capability for Kubernetes environments that collects runtime signals from your applications and turns them into actionable insights in OX.
+Runtime Sensor is an OX capability for Kubernetes clusters, Linux hosts, and AWS ECS environments that collects runtime signals from your applications and turns them into actionable insights in OX.

 Runtime Sensor detects which third-party libraries are actually loaded in memory at runtime.
 When a known vulnerability affects a library in your codebase, knowing whether that library is loaded gives you a stronger indication of urgency during triage.